angelwingscomms/q/files/final_prompt.md

 -
 Each question must:
 – Be closed-ended (True/False or Multiple Choice)
-– Ask for a simple fact or basic concept
+– Ask for a very simple fact or basic concept
-– Use simple words and grammar
+– Use extremely simple words and grammar
 – Require one-word or short-phrase answers
-– Avoid explanation, opinion, or complex reasoning

 # For Section B (short answer questions):